maarikatamm/maarikatamm.github.io/README.md

 ## Maarika Tamm
+- I live and work in Tartu.
 I am a senior accountant.
 I currently work for Aita AS.
 I am learning how to become an IT specialist.

 ### Licenses & certifications